OpenFreeEnergy/gufe/docs/concepts/tokenizables.rst

     >>> benzene.name = 'benzene_1'
     AttributeError

-While we cannot mutate `benzene` itself, we can create a new object based on a mutated copy of its contents.
+While we cannot mutate ``benzene`` itself, we can create a new object based on a mutated copy of its contents.
-..
-TODO: add link to copy_with_replacements api documentation Every ``GufeTokenizable`` has the ``copy_with_replacements()`` method, which is a convenience method around the following approach:
+Every ``GufeTokenizable`` has the :meth:`~.GufeTokenizable.copy_with_replacements` method, which is a convenience method around the following approach:

 .. code-block:: python